wireapp/wire-server/docs/src/developer/developer/cassandra-interaction.md

 * a number of cassandra nodes >= 3 (depending on load and disk/machine size)
 * Everywhere where some consistency matters, **Quorum writes and Quorum reads**

-These three things together give us **strong consistency on a per-table** basis.
+These three things together give us **strong consistency on a per-table** basis. *(well, actually, it's monotonic read consistency we get here - concurrent requests may still see the old value until the quorum write finishes.
+In practice, you most likely do not need to care about that difference in the Wire context though.)*.
 A quorum write followed by a quorum read will guarantee that you see the data you inserted, even if one replica of cassandra that holds that partition key dies in the middle.

 The replication factor is specified when creating or migrating schemas, which is done in the `cassandra-migrations` subchart of the `wire-server` chart: